Authing/docs/docs/en/concepts/mfa.md

 Therefore, the use of MFA has become a basic solution for enterprises to prevent data leakage.
 MFA requires users to use at least two factors to verify their identity, and only after passing the verification can they access applications, which is rapidly spreading among enterprises.

 Statistics also prove the effectiveness of MFA.
 At the end of last year, LastPass conducted a survey of 47,000 companies and found that 57% of companies worldwide are currently using MFA, an increase of 12% over the previous year.
 Earlier this year, Microsoft reported that 99.9% of its tracked offending accounts did not use MFA.

 ![](./images/banner-multiple.png)

-## The Core Functions of Approw MFA
+## The Core Functions of Authing MFA

-- Approw guarantees business security through multiple authentication methods;
+- Authing guarantees business security through multiple authentication methods;
 - [Customize the authentication process](/guides/pipeline/), which is simple with one-touch open;
 - Support environmental data report for equipments and multi-dimensional analysis of security levels;
 - Support configuration strategy to achieve environmental risk self-adaptation;